T-shirt Storm- SKU and Barcode Setup

-The SKU and Barcode setup are a vitally important part of setting up your products correctly.
-They not only help identify your artwork (barcode) to make sure it doesn't get printed incorrectly, but they also tell us what the garment is supposed to be (SKU).
+The SKU and BARCODE setup are a vitally important part of setting up your products correctly.
+They not only help identify your artwork (barcode) to make sure it doesn't get printed incorrectly, but they also tell us which blank garment YOU would like us to use for a product (SKU).

 How It Should Look

 BARCODE - The barcode should be a 6-character code that is made up of only numbers and capital letters.
 This code should be randomly generated.
 We recommend using passwordsgenerator.net.

 You'll notice that the barcode is very simple and only contains randomly generated numbers and capital letters.

 SKU - The SKU will actually contain the same 6-character code used in the barcode but we will be adding to it.
 The SKU will also include the type of blank your brand uses as well as the color of the garment.

 Here is an example:

 You'll notice the SKU starts with the 6-character code, the blank type (which is the Gildan Hammer) and lastly the color of the garment which is Black in this case.

 Here is how it translates: 6-character code - Garment Style # - Color of Garment